prorev/prorev.github.io/_posts/2021-03-08-pytorch04_tensor.md

 t = torch.clone(t) # gradients propagating to the cloned tensor t = t.copy_(t) # gradients are not propagated
 ```

+> numpy to tensor is one very frequent way to create a tensor, for instance when you use pandas.

 ## PyTorch `info()` method